The Victorian Government

 We want Victoria to be innovative and reflective of the community we serve.
 Graduates join us because we offer meaningful work that directly impacts Victorians and offers incredible career opportunities.
 No other employer has such a diversity of roles.
 Work in a place where you can live our shared values, including integrity, respect and human rights.

-Complete 3 rotations in different departments over 12-months.
+Complete 3 rotations in different departments over 12 months.
 You'll contribute to important work and make connections across government.
-You’ll try varied work on different topics.
 Along the way, you'll develop your talents and find new passions.

-- 3 different data analytics focused roles in different government departments/agencies
+- 3 different roles in different government departments/agencies

 - A structured learning and development journey